jameshy/pgdump-aws-lambda/README.md

 #### AWS Firewall

-- If you run the Lambda function outside a VPC, you must enable public access to your database instance.
+- If you run the Lambda function outside a VPC, you must enable public access to your database instance, a non VPC Lambda function executes on the public internet.
 - If you run the Lambda function inside a VPC (not tested), you must allow access from the Lambda Security Group to your database instance.
 Also you must add a NAT gateway to your VPC so the Lambda can connect to S3.

 ## Developer